007/CarND/project4/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-After thresholding and perspective transform, lane pixels are identified and turned into left and right lines in [`find_lane_lines`](code.py#L118-L185).
+After thresholding and perspective transform, lane pixels are identified and turned into left and right lines in [`find_lane_lines`](code.py#L121-L200).
 The code is nearly a direct copy of the sample code from the course notes, only a parameter name or two have been changed.
 After finding histogram peaks for left and right groupings, a  windowing function which is used to find potential lane marker pixel clusters.
 It is iterated starting at the `current` location over a `margin` sized box, and points which are nonzero are counted for each window.
 Those points are appended to the lane indices, and if there are more than `minpix` within a window, their mean is calculated as the new `current` location for the next window.

+For subsequent images, the previous offsets are used as a starting point, and a search is made within `margin` around the previous locations.
+This helps to prevent drastic lane size changes, as the lane location can only drift a small amount between frames.
+When relying on a full (new) window search each frame, I had trouble with detecting the right lane line in some locations - this adjustment to re-use previous information made that significantly smoother and eliminated all major changes in lane width.

-The left and right lane lines are calculated via 2nd-order polynomial on [lines 184 and 185](code.py#L184-L185).
+The left and right lane lines are calculated via 2nd-order polynomial on [lines 199 and 200](code.py#L199-L200).

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-[Radius of curvature](code.py#L188-L207) is calculated via the formulae provided in the course notes - as with the windowing code, it is used almost verbatim.
-[Lane position](code.py#L190-L198) uses the same parameters for converting pixel space to meter space.
+[Radius of curvature](code.py#L203-L222) is calculated via the formulae provided in the course notes - as with the windowing code, it is used almost verbatim.
+[Lane position](code.py#L205-L213) uses the same parameters for converting pixel space to meter space.
 The lane center (average of left and right fit lines at the bottom of the image) is subtracted from the image center to calculate a pixel offset, which is multiplied by the conversion constant in the `x` dimension.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-Plotting the lane image back on as an overlay is performed in [`build_lane_overlay`](code.py#L212-L233).
+Plotting the lane image back on as an overlay is performed in [`build_lane_overlay`](code.py#L227-L248).
 It takes the left and right poly lines and fills the space between them with a color block.
 Since this is performed on a perspective-warped image, it also calls `perspective_unwarp_lane` to invert the perspective transform before returning the lane overlay.

 The final step in the pipeline is to composite the original image, the lane overlay, and annotations for curvature and lane position.
-All of these happen in [`output_with_overlays`](code.py#L235-L243), where the lane overlay is combined with a `0.3` weight on top of the original distortion-corrected image.
+All of these happen in [`output_with_overlays`](code.py#L250-L258), where the lane overlay is combined with a `0.3` weight on top of the original distortion-corrected image.
 Text is added via `cv2.putText` in the top-left corner, and the image is returned for the pipeline to continue.
 ![alt text][traffic-final]

 ---